 Note: Accessible shuttle buses are available in response to requests made the day prior.
 Call 928-638-0591 or visit the Grand Canyon National Park Web site for more information regarding accessibility in the park.

 Getting Around in the Park: Shuttle Buses

-Free shuttle buses operate on three routes at Grand Canyon National Park:
+Free shuttle buses operate on four routes at Grand Canyon National Park:

 Hermits Rest Route